We often see similar questions throughout the vegan Disney community. We have answered some of them here.

 Are Dole Whips vegan?

-Yes, the fruit flavors are vegan as long as you get the pineapple or orange flavor.
-The vanilla flavor is not vegan.
-You can find Dole Whips at both Aloha Isle in the Magic Kingdom and Pineapple Lanai at the Polynesian Resort, Pop Century and Disney Springs.
+Yes, the fruit flavors are vegan as long as they’re Dole.
+The vanilla flavor is not vegan as it contains dairy.
+You can find Pineapple Dole Whips at both Aloha Isle in the Magic Kingdom and Pineapple Lanai at the Polynesian Resort, Pop Century and Disney Springs.
 Additionally the Pineapple Whip Soft-Serve from Tamu Tamu in Animal Kingdom is vegan.

 Is Disney popcorn vegan?

-Yes, all of the Disney popcorn fresh from the carts are vegan.
+Yes, all of the Disney ‘buttered’ popcorn fresh from the carts are vegan.
 They use an artificial dairy free butter flavoring for the popcorn.
 The Maple-Flavored popcorn from Canada in Epcot and Frontierland in Magic Kingdom is also vegan.

 Are pretzels in Disney vegan?

 Yes they are, Mickey shaped pretzels found throughout the parks, the Bavarian Pretzel from Baseline Tap House, and the Jumbo Pretzel from Germany in Epcot.

-Many locations offer Tofutti and Rice Dream frozen desserts, including: Plaza Ice Cream Parlor in the Magic Kingdom, Dino-Bites in Animal Kingdom, the Hollywood Scoops in Hollywood Studios, and Beaches and Cream soda shop at The Beach Club Resort, BoardWalk Ice Cream at Disney’s BoardWalk Inn, as well as many table service locations.
+Many locations offer Tofutti and Rice Dream frozen desserts, including: Plaza Ice Cream Parlor in the Magic Kingdom, Dino-Bites in Animal Kingdom, the Hollywood Scoops in Hollywood Studios, and Beaches and Cream Soda Shop at Disney’s Beach Club Resort, BoardWalk Ice Cream at Disney’s BoardWalk Inn, as well as many table service locations.
 Vegan sorbet can be found at L’Artisan des Glaces in Epcot and also available at many locations throughout the parks and resorts.
 Please note when ordering Tofutti/Rice Dream it may take a moment or two longer to be served, as those items are scoops separately (sometimes in the back) to avoid cross-contamination.